pgRouting/pgrouting/doc/components/components-family.rst

 .. return_componentsV_start

-Description of the return values for connected components (vertex version) and strongly connected components (vertex version) .............................................................................................................................
+Description of the return values for connected components and strongly connected components .............................................................................................................................

 Returns set of ``(seq, component, n_seq, node)``